 Elastic or textile floor coverings are highly suitable for our raised floor panels.
 Loose-laid tiles are also suitable.
-WOODline creates a particularly pleasing feel.
+WOODline creates a particularly pleasing feel - while solid stone finishes from our STONEline range can also be used.

 Lindner substructures

 Pedestals